-3) Location Based Profile Matching: Compared to static attributes like identity information, location is usually a temporal privacy.
+3.4.3 Location Based Profile Matching

+Compared to static attributes like identity information, location is usually a temporal privacy.
+With the dynamic key generated from location information, we can improve the protection of a user's static attributes.
 When constructing profile vector of a user, we can hash the concatenation of each static attribute and his/her current dynamic key instead of directly hash static attributes.
 So the hash values of the same static attribute are completely changed when user update his/her location.
 It will greatly increase the difficulty for the malicious adversary to conduct dictionary profiling.
+However, it won't bring much more computation for ordinary user because of quite limited lattice points in his/her vicinity range.

-E. Privacy-Preserving Profile Matching Protocols
+3.5 Privacy-Preserving Profile Matching Protocols